randomuserid/Tylium/README.md

 ### Primary data pipelines for intrusion detection, security analytics and threat hunting

 These files contain configuration for producing EDR (endpoint detection and response) data in addition to standard system logs.
 These configurations enable the production of these data streams using F/OSS (free and / or open source tooling.)
 The F/OSS tools consist of Auditd for Linux; Sysmon for Windows and Xnumon for the Mac.
-Also inlcuded is a set of notes for configuring Suricata events and rules.
+Also included is a set of notes for configuring Suricata events and rules.

 These data sets enumerate and  / or generate the kinds of security relevant events that are required by threat hunting techniques and a wide variety of security analytics.